2 tbsp extra virgin olive oil, plus extra to serve

 For the quick beef ragu, heat the olive oil in a deep frying pan over high heat.
 Add the beef and spread it out in the pan.
 Season with a sprinkle of salt and allow to sear for 4–5 minutes or until you get a nice deep colour on the bottom of the mince.
 Then break the mince up with your spatula.
 Add the pork mince and cook for another couple of minutes or until almost cooked through.

 Add the garlic and cook for another minute.
-Then add in the miso paste and tomato paste and cook, stirring, until well combined with the mince.
+Then add in the gochujang and tomato paste and cook, stirring, until well combined with the mince.
 Add the soy sauce, star anise and tinned tomatoes.
 Use a wooden spoon to break up the tomatoes a little.
 Turn the heat to medium-low and simmer for 20 minutes.

 In the meantime, make the lemon panko pangrattato.
 Heat the olive oil in a frying pan over high heat.
 Add the panko breadcrumbs and toss for 2–3 minutes or until golden.
 Remove from heat and stir through the lemon zest, parsley and sea salt.